 Philip Christopher, Executive Vice President of the Company, has been with the Company since 1970 and has held his current position since 1983.
-Prior thereto, he was Senior Vice President of the Company.
-Mr. Christopher also has been a director of the Company since 1973 and, in addition, serves as an officer and a director of most of the Company's operating subsidiaries.
+Prior thereto, he was Senior Vice President

 Charles M. Stoehr has been Chief Financial Officer of the Company since 1979 and was elected Senior Vice President in 1990.
 Mr. Stoehr has been a director of the Company since 1987.
 From 1979 through 1990, Mr. Stoehr was a Vice President of the Company.